The Cost of Failure to Pay Workers’ Compensation Insurance in Massachusetts

 It causes additional stress on employers who have to constantly worry about the potential for injuries.
 Finally, it hurts taxpayers, who are the ones that have to eat the cost of higher insurance premiums and increased tax burden due to the need for tighter restrictions, more stringent enforcement and court costs.

-Boston Workers’ Compensation Attorneys
+Call Our Boston Workers’ Compensation Attorneys

 Workers who are injured on the job and discover that their employer doesn’t carry insurance need to know that there is still an option out there.
 Your employer is liable for your injuries even if they’re not insured.
 To make sure you get paid, call on the experienced and qualified Boston workers’ compensation attorneys at the offices of John J. Sheehan for a case consultation today.